HariSekhon/Knowledge-Base/travel-consulting.md

 Liege is worse than Brussels, with high incidence of homelessness and street begging.

+### Estonia

+The best of the three Baltic countries IMO, with prettier women and just generally feels slightly more developed.

+#### Tallinn

+Tallinn, the capital, can be done in 2 days.
+There are plenty of good restaurants to visit.

+[Olde Hansa](https://www.oldehansa.ee/) medievil restaurant is highly recommended.
+It's expensive but worth it.
+It has live medieval music, the staff are tunics, and the food is fit for royalty.
+You can even get bear on the menu.

 ### France

 A surprising number of people in France do not speak English at all.